utrechtzouk/utrechtzouk.github.io/online-classes.md

 feel free to contact me (Lisa) to discuss your level in Zouk and these classes!

 ### Zouk Upper Body Training
-This class will include practices to enhance flexibility and strength of your upper body, technique explanation, technique training and we will practice the movements with a short choreography that you will learn over the 4 weeks of the course.
+This course will include practices to enhance flexibility and strength of your upper body, technique explanation, technique training and we will practice the movements with a short choreography that you will learn over the 4 weeks of the course.
 Also in this class: the focus is on the technique, not the choreo.

-Training 1 out of 3: will cover the following linear upper body movements: the elastico, the chicote and the cambré.
+Module 1 out of 3: will cover the following linear upper body movements: the elastico, the chicote and the cambré.

 *Please note!*